U.S. firms urge Washington not to rush through landmark trade deal

-NUSA DUA, Indonesia Oct 7 (Reuters) - U.S. multinationals have warned Washington not to compromise and weaken a landmark 12-nation Asia-Pacific free trade agreement in order to complete the deal by the end of this year.
+NUSA DUA, Indonesia (Reuters) - U.S. multinationals have warned Washington not to compromise and weaken a landmark 12-nation Asia-Pacific free trade pact in order to complete the deal by the end of this year.

-After three years of talks, President Barack Obama's administration is making a final push to finalise the proposed Trans-Pacific Partnership (TPP), that would establish a free-trade bloc that would stretch from Vietnam to Chile.
+After three years of talks, President Barack Obama's administration is making a last push to finalize the proposed Trans-Pacific Partnership (TPP) that would establish a free-trade bloc stretching from Vietnam to Chile.

 The ambitious agreement would encompass 800 million people, about a third of world trade and nearly 40 percent of the global economy.